 A download allowance refers to how much internet usage you are allowed in a given period.

-Your ISP will set a download limit for the package you are on, and if you go over that could be charged, usually on a per-GB basis.
+Your internet service provider (ISP) will set a download limit for the package you are on, and if you go over that could be charged, usually on a per-GB basis.
 This does not apply if you are on an unlimited data package, which many ISPs have shifted to.

-File sizes are measured in megabytes (MB) or gigabytes (GB), while speeds are measured in megabits (Mb) or gigabits (Gb).
-For more information, read the uSwitch guide to bits and bytes.
+File sizes are measured in megabytes (MB) or gigabytes (GB), while speeds are measured in megabits per second (Mbps).
+For more information, read our guide to bits and bytes.

-Different amounts of data are downloaded depending on the task, but on the whole most plain text (like emails and websites) use tiny amounts, whereas gaming, video and music will easily cut through an allowance.
+Different amounts of data are downloaded depending on the task, but on the whole, most plain text (like e-mails and websites) use tiny amounts, whereas gaming, video and music will easily — and quickly — cut through an allowance.

 For example, if you have a 15GB limit and you want to download a Blu-ray movie that's 8GB, that's over half of your monthly allowance down in one go.

 Average broadband download sizes

 - 20KB — text e-mails sent and received

 - 50KB — a single page on a website

 - 400MB — a standard definition film